Skip to main content

 Update and deduplicate your data

 The script above finds new issues and adds them to the database.
-It will ignore any updates to existing issue text, emoji reactions etc. To get always fresh content of all the issues you combine incremental load with merge write disposition, like in the script below.
+It will ignore any updates to existing issue text, emoji reactions, etc. To always get fresh content of all the issues, combine incremental load with the merge write disposition, like in the script below.

 import dlt